Long gone are the days when the only way to transfer money between accounts at different banks was by check or cash.

 - Send funds from your PayPal balance to the intended account.
 The funds will arrive within three to five business days.

-Zelle works in conjunction with select banks and credit unions to help customers transfer funds between accounts at different institutions.
+Zelle works with select banks and credit unions to help customers transfer funds between accounts at different institutions.
 Participating banks include:

 - Bank of America